carlmontanari/scrapli/docs/api_docs/driver/generic/base_driver.md

         Args:
-            callback: callback function to execute, callback function must accept instance of the class as first argument, and the  "read_output" as second.
+            callback: callback function to execute, callback function must accept instance of the class as first argument, and the  "read_output" as second
             contains: string of text that, if in the read output, indicates to execute this callback
             not_contains: string of text that should *not* be contained in the output
             contains_re: string of a regex pattern that will be compiled and used to match the